 - 4. Click Add - 5.
 In the Create New Data Source dialog box, select Cloudera ODBC Driver for Impala and then click Finish - 6.
-Use the options in the Cloudera ODBC Driver for Impala DSN Setup dialog box to configure your DSN: - a) In the Data Source Name field, type a name for your DSN. - b) Optionally, in the Description field, type relevant details about the DSN. - c) In the Host field, type the IP address or host name of the network load balancer (NLB) or one of the Impala nodes if you are deployed without an NLB. - d) In the Port field, type the number of the TCP port on which the Impala server is listening.
+Use the options in the Cloudera ODBC Driver for Impala DSN Setup dialog box to configure your DSN: - a) In the Data Source Name field, type a name for your DSN. - b) Optionally, in the Description field, type relevant details about the DSN. - c) In the Host field, type the IP address or host name of the network load balancer (NLB) or one of the Impala nodes if you are deployed without an NLB. - d) In the Port field, type the number of the TCP port that the Impala server uses to listen for client connections.

-The default port number for the Impala service is 21050.
+The default port number used by Impala is 21050.